kerlinlopes/personal-journal-app/readme.md

 | DELETE | /journals/:id | DELETE | Delete a particular Journal Entry, then redirect (index)

 ## User Stories
--As a user, I would like to be able to create my own account to log into the app -As a user, I want to create my own personal entiries or any entries at all -As a user, I want to be able to edit, update or delete any journal entry I make
+ - As a user, I would like to be able to create my own account to log into the app
+ - As a user, I want to create my own personal entiries or any entries at all
+ - As a user, I want to be able to edit, update or delete any journal entry I make

 ## Challenges